ramachandran-lab/ML-MAGES/README.md

 - `sample_genelist`: This file contains the (unnamed) gene annotations of the subset of variants.
 Each gene is marked by the indices of the first and last variants in it.
 These files provide the necessary data for performing the ML-MAGES method described in the paper.

+Input data files to `run_ensemble.py` are not included due to large file sizes.
+The following files (referenced in `run_ensemble.sh`) are needed:

+- The `block_ld` folder contains LD data.
+Suppose there are a total of x LD blocks, then this folder should contain x+1 files, optionally with additional files for reference.
+  - The full LD of splitted segments along all the chromosomes, ordered by chromosome and position, are saved in x files labeled as `block_0.ld`, `block_1.ld`, to `block_x.ld`, each being a comma-delimited matrix.
+  - The file `block_ids.txt` contains x lines, where each line is the index of the last variant in the corresponding block **plus one**.
+Indices go from 0 to M-1, where M is the total number of variants along all the chromosomes.
+For instance, if `block_0.ld` is of size 200x200 and `block_1.ld` is of size 210x210, then the first two lines in `block_ids.txt` should be 200 and 410.
+  - [Optional] The file `blocks_meta.csv` is a comma-delimited file with three columns: 'block_id', 'chr', 'id_in_chr', and x rows (excluding the header).
+The three columns correspond to the block index (as used in the `.ld` file names), the chromosome to which the block belongs, and the index of the block within that chromosome.
+For instance, a row of `405,15,0` means the `block_405.ld` is the first (indexed by 0) block in CHR15.
+- The `gwa` folder contains GWA result files, labeled as `gwas_TRAIT.csv` where `TRAIT` is the trait name and should be the same as the one used for argument `traits` in the input to `run_ensemble.py`.
+The file for each trait should have exactly M lines excluding the header, with each line corresponds to a variant, and all variants ordered the same as those in LD blocks.
+There should be at least three columns: 'BETA','SE', and 'CHR'.
+'BETA' is the estimated GWA effect of the variant; 'SE' is the standard error of the estimated effect; 'CHR' is the chromosome of the variant.

 ## Model Folder
 The `trained_model` folder in this repository contains trained models.